timofonic-git/github-backup/README.md

 Anyway, github-backup *does* do an incremental backup, picking up where it left off, so will complete the backup eventually even if it's rate limited.

-## Contributing

-Besides the cabal instalation you can also use [stack](https://www.stackage.org) to build from sources.
-Once you have stack installed just type ```stack build``` in the repo root directory.

 ## Author

-github-backup was written by Joey Hess <joey@kitenet.net>
+github-backup was written by Joey Hess <id@joeyh.name>

 It is made possible thanks to: